On explosions in heavy-tailed branching random walks: Introduction

 Consider first the case where $\Pr\{ W = 0 \} = 1$.
-In this case, explosion is equivalent to the event that the Galton-Watson tree is infinite, i.e., the survival of the Galton-Watson process.
-In that case, if $\E \{ \gwd \} \le 1$, there is no survival, and if $\E \{ \gwd \} > 1$, there is a positive probability of survival~\cite{AN72}.
-From now on we will assume that $\Pr\{ W = 0 \} < 1$ and assume that the Galton-Watson process is supercritical.
+In this case, explosion is equivalent to the event that the Galton--Watson tree is infinite, that is, the survival of the Galton--Watson process.
+In that case, if $\E\{ Z\} \le1$, there is no survival, and if $\E\{ Z\} > 1$, there is a positive probability of survival~\cite{AN72}.
+From now on we will assume that $\Pr\{ W = 0 \} < 1$ and assume that the Galton--Watson process is supercritical.

-In the case of a supercritical Galton-Watson process, under the assumption $\E\{Z\} <\infty$, the results of Hammersley~\cite{Ham74}, Kingman~\cite{Kin75}, and Biggins~\cite{Big90} show the existence of a constant $\gamma$ such that conditional on the non-extinction of the process, $M_n /n$ tends to $\gamma$ almost surely.
-This shows that the random variables $M_n$, conditional on survival, behave linearly in $n$, i.e., $M_n = \gamma n+o(n)$.
-One consequence of the Hammersley-Kingman-Biggins theorem is that if $\gamma > 0$, then explosion never happens.
+In the case of a supercritical Galton--Watson process, under the assumption $\E\{Z\} <\infty$, the results of Hammersley~\cite{Ham74}, Kingman~\cite{Kin75} and Biggins~\cite{Big90} show the existence of a constant $\gamma$ such that, conditional on the nonextinction of the process, $M_n /n$ tends to $\gamma$ almost surely.
+This shows that the random variables~$M_n$, conditional on survival, behave linearly in $n$, that is, $M_n = \gamma n+o(n)$.
+One consequence of the Hammersley--Kingman--Biggins theorem is that if $\gamma> 0$, then explosion never happens.
 Now define